Finite state verifiers with constant randomness: 2pfa verifiers with constant randomness and 2nfa( )'s

+\begin{lem} For any language $L$ in $\mathsf{NL}$, there exists a weak one-way, constant-space, constant-randomness IPS that recognizes $L$ with perfect completeness for any desired error probability $\varepsilon<\frac{1}{2}$. \end{lem}

-\begin{proof} Let $L$ be any language in $\mathsf{NL}$.
-By Fact \ref{fact:mhfa-nl}, $L$ is recognized by a 2nfa($k$) $M$.
-We show how to construct a weak one-way IPS with the required properties that recognizes $L$ with perfect completeness for any desired error probability $\varepsilon<\frac{1}{2}$.
+\begin{proof} By Fact \ref{fact:mhfa-nl}, $L$ is recognized by a 2nfa($k$) $M$.
+We show how to construct an IPS with the required properties.
 As mentioned above, this is equivalent to demonstrating how every member of $L$ has a membership certificate that can be checked with such a verifier.
 We start by building a verifier $V$ that simulates one run of $M$, by consulting the certificate for choosing among the nondeterministic branches of $M$. $V$ uses just $r = \lceil\log k \rceil$ random bits to branch to $k$ computation paths (each path has probability at least $2^{-r}$) while scanning the left input end-marker.
 Each such path will use its head to track the position of the corresponding head of $M$.
 For every step of the simulation of $M$, the certificate contains a symbol conveying the list of $k$ symbols that would be scanned by $M$'s heads at this step, together with an indication of which nondeterministic choice should now be taken by $M$ to eventually reach the accept state.
 The $i$th path of $V$ rejects immediately if it sees that the present certificate symbol is inconsistent with what the $i$th head is currently scanning, and updates its state and head position according to $M$'s program and the information given by the certificate otherwise.

 If the input string is accepted by $M$, the certificate will lead all paths of $V$ to acceptance, by giving correct information about what the heads are seeing and the nondeterministic choice at every step, yielding a total acceptance probability of $1$.
 Otherwise, any certificate must ``lie'' about at least one head in order to make some paths accept, causing the path responsible for that head to reject, so the acceptance probability in that case is at most $1-2^{-r}$.
 To reduce the unacceptably high error bound for nonmembers, we chain several copies of $V$ to run one after another,\footnote{Note that the certificate guides the paths of $V$ to position their heads back on the left end-marker and to start the next round of coin-flipping simultaneously.} on a correspondingly long certificate, and accept if and only if all copies accept, rejecting otherwise.
 It is easy to see that a chain of $m$ copies of $V$ involves an error of $ (1-2^{-r})^{m} $, and therefore $m \ge \frac{\log\varepsilon}{\log(1-2^{-r})}$ iterations are sufficient to obtain an error of $\varepsilon$, where the total number of random bits used by the resulting verifier would be $O( k \log k \log\frac{1}{\varepsilon})$.
 Note that a 2nfa($k$) with state set $Q$ has at most $|Q|(n+2)^{k}$ distinct reachable configurations on any input of length $n$, and therefore $V$ runs in polynomial time for correct proofs of membership. \end{proof}